jitwaru2/FoodSimplex/README.md

 In a nut shell, the Food simplex treats the inputted values as a system of linear equations and attempts to solve for a solution vector by means of Gauss Jordan elimination, projections, and the simplex algorithm.

-Full specifications are in the writeup pdf.
+Full specifications are in the foodsimplex pdf.